Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Even better.

-You'll remember more about it, Jess.
+But you remember more about it, Jess.

 That's so good that it's your report.

-You've written a report on Toronto clowns punching on with firefighters.
+On Toronto clowns punching on with firefighters?

 I don't remember anything from this podcast.

-When we started six years ago, I thought this is great.
+When we started six years ago, I thought, this is great.

 This is going to make me a lot smarter.